Call/text 317.758.4865

 Prevention is the best treatment.
 YEAR ROUND flea, tick, heartworm and intestinal parasite prevention is HIGHLY RECOMMENDED!
 There are so many prevention options available, it is difficult to know where to start.
 Our staff at Janssen Veterinary Clinic has done the leg work for you and we currently provide what we feel are the best options in preventative care, and we are happy to recommend the best product combinations based on your pet’s needs.
 Please be aware that medications purchased through your veterinary clinic are backed by guarantees and support of the manufacturer–these are not available through un-associated websites and over the counter stores.

-Heartworm & Flea and Tick Prevention options available at Janssen Veterinary Clinic:
+Heartworm & Flea and Tick Prevention options are available at Janssen Veterinary Clinic:

 Please note that Oral flea preventive products are the best choice for dogs with flea allergies.